The BEST First-Time Solo Female Backpacking Guide

 Pack weather and culture-appropriate clothing.

-Depending on where you are going to go, you will need a different type of clothing.
-Check the weather and pack accordingly.
-Do not overpack.
 In my experience, you will need the same amount of clothes whether you are going on a 2-week or 2-month trip.
 Take advantage of the washing machines.

 A general rule I follow when I pack clothes for my solo backpacking trips is this:

-If my trip is longer than two weeks, I stop on 10-14 pairs, because after two weeks I will be doing my laundry. - 2 bralettes.
+If my trip is longer than two weeks, I stop on 10-14 pairs, because after two weeks I will be doing my laundry. - 2 bralettes

 I pack one black and one nude bralette.
-I only pack a sports bra if I know I will be doing something active. - 2-3 bottoms that can easily match my tops.
+I only pack a sports bra if I know I will be doing something active. - 2-3 bottoms that can easily match my tops

 Depending on the season, this is usually 2 pairs of pants and 1 skirt.